Materials science: Patches & appliques

 • Polyester – dimensionally stable, durable

-• Canvas / Twill – particularly durable
+• Canvas / Twill – particularly hard-wearing

 This material ensures that the patch remains stable and can be easily sewn or ironed on.

-2. Motif material (embroidery, printing or weaving)
+2. Motif material (embroidery, print, or weave)

-Embroidered patches
+Embroidered Patches

 • Raised, textured surface